-- 1. If PROVIDER commits a material breach of this AGREEMENT, then AGENCY, following the procedures set forth herein and with the prior written approval of the JPA Governing Board, may terminate AGREEMENT, remove PROVIDER from its position as ambulance provider and/or take remediation measures as set forth herein. - 2.
+- 1. If PROVIDER commits a material breach of its AGREEMENT to provide ambulance services, then AGENCY following the procedures set forth herein and with the approval of the JPA Governing Board may terminate AGREEMENT, remove PROVIDER from its position as ambulance provider and/or take remediation measures as set forth herein. - 2.
 If AGENCY has reason to believe that a material breach may have occurred, AGENCY may conduct such investigation as may be appropriate to enable AGENCY to make a preliminary determination as to whether a material breach has occurred and whether such breach presents a danger to the public health or safety.
 If AGENCY makes a preliminary determination that a material breach has occurred, AGENCY shall give to PROVIDER written notice of such determination.
-The notice shall specify the grounds upon which the preliminary determination is based, including both AGREEMENT provisions that are alleged to have been breached and the alleged facts that support such a finding, and shall indicate whether the alleged material breach presents a danger to the public health or safety.
+The notice shall specify the grounds upon which the preliminary determination is based, including both AGREEMENT provisions that are alleged to have been breached and the alleged facts that support such a finding, and shall indicate whether the alleged material breach presents an imminent danger to the public health or safety.
 The notice shall grant PROVIDER: (i) ten (10) business days to provide information to AGENCY that rebuts the preliminary determination; or (ii) forty-five (45) day to cure if there is no imminent risk to the public health and safety ("Cure Period").
 Upon a request by PROVIDER, AGENCY may extend the Cure Period.

 - 3. If PROVIDER fails to rebut the preliminary determination of AGENCY or remedy the material breach within the Cure Period, AGENCY shall schedule a public hearing on the matter before the JPA Governing Board.
-The JPA Governing Board shall give to PROVIDER written notice of hearing within seventy-two (72) hours, specifying the date, time, and place of the hearing and the general nature of the matter to be heard, at least fourteen (14) days prior to the hearing.
+The JPA Governing Board shall give to PROVIDER written notice of hearing within 72 hours, specifying the date, time, and place of the hearing and the general nature of the matter to be heard, at least fourteen (14) days prior to the hearing and within 5 days provide all documents and a witness list.
 The hearing shall be held as scheduled, except that upon a request by PROVIDER, the hearing may be rescheduled, one time only. - 4.
 The JPA Governing Board shall make a decision as follows: - a.
 The JPA Governing Board shall set forth recommended findings on the issue of whether a material breach has occurred.